chawanvtp/AU-senior-01/README.md

 ### Installing
 ```
-[1] Let's users(runners) register their account at "registration.html"
+[1] Let's users(runners) register their account at "registration.html".
 <br/>
-[2] Admin(agent) map a tag to user at "activate.html"
+[2] Admin(agent) map a tag to user at "activate.html".
 <br/>
-[3] Admin(agent) open "forRFIDreader.html" on the devices that connecting to "RFID readers"
+[3] Admin(agent) open "forRFIDreader.html" on the devices that connecting to "RFID readers".
 <br/>
-	(3.1) click / press TAB on "forRFIDreader.html" to focus on input text box
+	(3.1) click / press TAB on "forRFIDreader.html" to focus on input text box.
 	<br/>
-	(3.2) Now, it's ready for runners to use - "TAG" touch on "RFID reader"
+	(3.2) Now, it's ready for runners to use - "TAG" touch on "RFID reader".
 	<br/>
-[4] Client(runner) touch the "RFID reader" with their "TAG" before start running and everytime they reached a round
+[4] Client(runner) touch the "RFID reader" with their "TAG" before start running and everytime they reached a round.
 <br/>
-*(Optional)
-[5] Admin(agent) inactivate/returned "TAG" for Clients at "returnTag.html"
+[5] Admin(agent) inactivate/returned "TAG" for Clients at "returnTag.html"  (**Optional).

 ```

 ## Running the tests
 ```
-[1] Register an account
+[1] Register an account.
 <br/>
-[2] Activate(map) tag to your account
+[2] Activate(map) tag to your account.
 <br/>
-[3] Enter your tag code into textbox at "forRFIDreader.html"
+[3] Enter your tag code into textbox at "forRFIDreader.html".
 <br/>
-[4] Enter your tag code into textbox at "returnTag.html"
+[4] Enter your tag code into textbox at "returnTag.html".
 ```
 ## Deployment